Anti-Indian sentiment: Two-Nation Theory and Partition of India

-In Pakistani textbooks
+Falsified narratives in school textbooks

 According to Sustainable Development Policy Institute since the 1970s Pakistani school textbooks have systematically inculcated hatred towards India and Hindus.
 According to this report, "Associated with the insistence on the Ideology of Pakistan has been an essential component of hate against India and the Hindus.
 For the upholders of the Ideology of Pakistan, the existence of Pakistan is defined only in relation to Hindus hence the Hindus have to be painted as negatively as possible".

-A 2005 report by the National Commission for Justice and Peace, a nonprofit organization in Pakistan, found that Pakistan studies textbooks in Pakistan have been used to articulate the hatred that Pakistani policy-makers have attempted to inculcate towards the Hindus.
+A 2005 report by the National Commission for Justice and Peace, a nonprofit organisation in Pakistan, found that Pakistan studies textbooks in Pakistan have been used to articulate the hatred that Pakistani policy-makers have attempted to inculcate towards the Hindus.
 "Vituperative animosities legitimize military and autocratic rule, nurturing a siege mentality.
 Pakistan Studies textbooks are an active site to represent India as a hostile neighbor", the report stated.
 "The story of Pakistan's past is intentionally written to be distinct from often in direct contrast with, interpretations of history found in India.
 From the government-issued textbooks, students are taught that Hindus are backward and superstitious."
-Further the report stated "Textbooks reflect intentional obfuscation.
+Further, the report stated "Textbooks reflect intentional obfuscation.
 Today's students, citizens of Pakistan and its future leaders are the victims of these blatant lies."

-Military conflicts
+Kashmir dispute and India–Pakistan conflict

 India and Pakistan have had numerous military conflicts which have caused anti-Indian sentiment, with the Kashmir conflict being the most prominent and important one.

 In 1971 rising political discontent in East Pakistan, on the other side of India from West Pakistan, led to calls to secede from Pakistan, which were brutally suppressed by Pakistan Army leading to the Bangladesh Liberation War.
 India intervened, triggering the brief 1971 Indo-Pakistani war that culminated in Pakistan's defeat and the secession of East Pakistan which then became Bangladesh.
-According to Ardeshir Cowasjee in West Pakistan the region's political and military leadership whipped up anti-Indian sentiment with the slogan "crush India", in an attempt to convince the people that the only issue in East Pakistan was India's support of a secessionist movement.
+According to Ardeshir Cowasjee in West Pakistan the region's political and military leadership whipped up the anti-Indian sentiment with the slogan "crush India", in an attempt to convince the people that the only issue in East Pakistan was India's support of a secessionist movement.

 Writing for Middle East Research and Information Project the Pakistani nuclear scientist Pervez Hoodbhoy stated that anti-Indian sentiment is instilled in Pakistani soldiers early in their training at Cadet College Hasan Abdal and Cadet College Petaro.
 He also claimed that in order to prosper, Pakistan needed to overcome its hatred of India.